srinaveendesu/Programs/POC_Assignments/sobers/README.md

 # Running Unit Test:

 `python3 -m unittest tests/sobers_test.py`
+`

 # **Extendability**

+The designed solution is generic, which provides a unified structure to meet all the business requirements and can also be reused/extended to different formats such as json, xml , sql, html etc

-With a unified structure of  `DataPreprocessor()` ,
+With the unified structure of `DataPreprocessor` class, it provides a reader,a writer and a converter methods.

+Reader    -> Extract data

+converter -> Transform data

+write     -> Loads data

-it can be used to extend/implement the required `converter()` that pre-processes csv files into appropriate required format.
+The class can be used to extend/implement the required `converter()` method that pre-processes csv files and merges all files to a unified dataframe.

-The `*Merger()` class can be used to implement the corresponding load/unload methods based on formats like csv, json, xml etc.
+The `*Merger` class can be used to implement the corresponding extract/load methods to get different formatted outputs like csv, json, xml, sql etc.

+As part of current implementation json and xml load processor have been implemented

+# **Performance Report**

+Run log

+`python3 -W ignore -m unittest tests/sobers_test.py
+ ...(truncated)
+ Processing csv data file with 100000+ rows
+ Processed time 0:00:01.182847
+ ...(truncated)`

 # OUTPUT